jinghuazhao/Omics-analysis/BMI/README.md

                                 --ref_ld_chr LDREF/1000G.EUR. --chr $chr --out fusion.$chr.dat
 done
 ```
-Note again a header is customised and results are obtained by chromosome.
+Note again the header/column is customised differently from its DEPICT counterpart and results are obtained by chromosome.

 Two additional aspects are useful to explore: